Story by Fabiana

 At a traffic light, I untie it at the waist; it seems to be going a little better.
 I take a deep breath and arrive at my destination.
 We have to wait, but in the waiting room, I start to sweat; I feel the blood pressure lowering, and the excruciating pain returns.
 Someone notices that I’m not well, and I lie on the massage table.
 After half an hour, I recover.
 With my usual spirit of independence, I return to the scooter and go home.
 And decided tomorrow to get an HPV test, too.

 I know how to listen to myself, and if something is wrong, the pain spreads.
 I involved my friend Renata, who called her doctor’s uncle: she suggested injections of a painkiller and advised me to contact my CA125 doctor for more tests if the pain didn’t go away after a couple of hours.
 At seven in the evening, the pain stuns me.
 I decided to go to the emergency room of the Niguarda Hospital, which is closest to home.
 Code red.
-Painkiller in vein, blood tests and x-ray.
-At midnight, the doctor on call explained that the tests showed nothing and that he could discharge me if I felt up to it.
+Painkiller in vein, blood reports and x-ray.
+At midnight, the doctor on call explained that the results showed nothing and that he could discharge me if I felt up to it.
 But I’m not well at all.

 The Diagnosis Process